multiverse-os/muid/README.md

 version of time, but the decision to use the 2 byte or 4 byte version is left to the developers using the library.

 Ability to add a checksum, both a 2 byte and 4 byte version.
+Additionally, an ultra simple adding byte values and dividing by the number of bytes to give a single 1 byte checksum that requires no dependencies.

 ```
-  2..4 Bytes  + 2..3 Bytes  + 2 Bytes + 0..N Bytes + 2..4 Bytes
+  2..4 Bytes  + 2..3 Bytes  + 2 Bytes + 0..N Bytes + 1..4 Bytes
   (Timestamp)  (MachineID)     (PID)     (Random)    (Checksum)
 ```